okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * **SPA apps:** SPA apps aren't accepted in the [OIN Wizard](/docs/guides/submit-oin-app/openidconnect/main/).
 You can only submit cloud-based SaaS apps (web apps with a back end) in the OIN Wizard.

-* **Unsupported multi-tenancy**: Your app integration must support multi-tenancy to be listed in the public OIN catalog.
+* **Unsupported multi-tenancy**: Your app integration must support multi-tenancy to be available in the public OIN catalog.
 See [OIN multi-tenancy](#oin-multi-tenancy).

 * **Integration variables**: You can add up to three variables for per-tenant app-instance properties in the [OIN Wizard](/docs/guides/submit-oin-app/openidconnect/main/#integration-variables).
 If you need to edit more than three variables for a published integration, contact the OIN team at <oin@okta.com>.

 * **OIDC/OAuth 2.0 integration limitations:**
-  * You can't use a [custom authorization server](/docs/concepts/auth-servers/#custom-authorization-server), including the `default` server for an OIDC or API service integration.
+  * You can't use a [custom authorization server](/docs/concepts/auth-servers/#custom-authorization-server), that includes the `default` server for an OIDC or API service integration.
 You can only use the [org authorization server](/docs/concepts/auth-servers/#org-authorization-server).

   * You can't use the Okta SDKs to validate access tokens with the [org authorization server](/docs/concepts/auth-servers/#org-authorization-server).

   * Refresh tokens aren't supported for SSO OIDC integrations published in the OIN.
   * The `offline_access` scope isn't available because refresh tokens aren't supported for integrations published in the OIN.
   * Custom scopes, such as the `groups` scope, aren't supported for integrations published in the OIN.
-  * You shouldn't rely on the `email_verified` scope-dependent claim returned by an OIDC integration to evaluate whether a user has verified ownership of the email address associated with their profile.
+  * You shouldn't rely on the `email_verified` scope-dependent claim that's returned by an OIDC integration to evaluate whether a user has verified ownership of the email address that's associated with their profile.

 * **SAML integration limitations**: